Category Archives: Barron Cannon

 “I lived on seal blubber for a long time,” Frankenstein said.

 He could do some of the hardest poses easily, like headstand.
 He balanced on his flat head like nobody’s business.
-He chanted like a champ, his deep baritone rich and heart felt.
+He chanted like a champ, his baritone voice deep and rich..
 He did dead man’s pose like he was born to it.

 When the lesson was over, however, he wasn’t able to get up out of laydown.
 His muscles were in knots.
 Barron pulled out his Theragun and went to work.
 It took all the percussion device’s battery power to get Frankenstein on his feet and into the storeroom, where Barron prepared a bedroll.